Consensys/ethereum-developer-tools-list/README.md

 * [truffle-flattener](https://github.com/alcuadrado/truffle-flattener) - Concats solidity files developed under Truffle with all of their dependencies
 * [Decode](https://github.com/dteiml/decode) - npm package which parses tx's submitted to a local testrpc node to make them more readable and easier to understand
 * [TypeChain](https://github.com/Neufund/TypeChain) - Typescript bindings for Ethereum smartcontracts

-#### Monitoring
-* [Neufund - Smart Contract Watch](https://github.com/Neufund/smart-contract-watch) - A tool to monitor a number of smart contracts and transactions
-* [Supermax](https://www.supermax.cool/) - A live data feed of the activities and event logs of your smart contracts on Ethereum

 ### Smart Contract Standards & Libraries
 #### [ERCs](https://eips.ethereum.org/erc) - The Ethereum Request for Comment repository